 How Long Can You Store Hard Boiled Eggs

-According to Foodsafety.gov, you can store hard boiled eggs (with the shell on) for up to a week in the fridge.
-But from my experience, you can also store peeled eggs in the fridge for up to three days in a storage container without any issues.
+You can store hard boiled eggs (with the shell on) for up to a week in the fridge.
+You can also store peeled eggs in the fridge for up to three days in a storage container without any issues.

 Hard Boiled Egg Recipes

-So you’ve made the perfect hard boiled egg – hooray.
-You can of course eat them plain with a sprinkle of salt for a snack.
+Congratulations, you’ve now made the perfect hard boiled egg!
+You can of course eat them plain with a sprinkle of salt and pepper for a snack.
 Or you can enjoy some of my favorite hard boiled egg recipes.
 Here are a few deviled egg recipes I love:

 If you’re like me and love eggs, you’re in luck.
 I have a ton of delicious egg recipes on the website.
-But here are a few other methods to keep up your sleeve:
+Here are a few other methods to keep up your sleeve:

 - Bring a medium-sized pot of water to a boil.
 Ensure there’s enough water in the pot to cover the eggs by about an inch.